KelvenH/Astro-Fly_Milestone_1/README.md

 - Be proud of the final output!

 ### Business Goals (Fictional Scenario)
-Astrofly require a site which;
+Astro:Fly require a site which;
 - generates buzz and excitement to the general public and media
 - conveys image of a safe and ethical brand (despite the slight irony the service could have on planet earth / airspace)
 - provides prospective clients with summary of planned voyages tus leading to the registration of potential clientele